wibeasley/cms-norman-jbc-2016/README.md

 ## General Tips

-1. Avoid more then 40% power to wheel motors.
+1. avoid more then 40% power to wheel motors<br/>
+(*ie* `motor(0, 45);` is too fast).
 1. Avoid switching motor directions abruptly.
 Pad with
     ```c
+    printf("Pause movement\n");
     motor(0, 0);
     motor(3, 0);
     msleep(500);
     ```
-1. Servos arms are 'aligned' and never hit resisitance.
+1. servos arms are 'aligned' and never hit resistance.
-1. Wires are tidy, and can't be pinched.
+1. wires are tidy, and can't be pinched or wind around axles.
-1. An instructor should install & align the servo arms.
+1. an instructor should install & align the servo arms.